 - “The sins we feel safest about usually turn out to be the ones that have us by the throat.”
 Sometimes, perhaps, but “usually” is an overstatement.

 A third problem is with logical flow.
 Readers need to trust that what they’re reading will reward their close attention.
-This contract of trust is weakened whenever there’s a needless change of direction or an internal contradiction, and unfortunately that happens on multiple occasions in The Preacher’s Catechism.
+This contract of trust is weakened whenever there’s a needless change of direction or an internal contradiction, and unfortunately that happens more than once in The Preacher’s Catechism.
 In the chapter “Called to Preach,” for example, Allen refers approvingly to Calvin’s assertion that the call to ministry has two core features: the individual’s inner compulsion and the church’s recognition of the candidate’s suitability.
 But the chapter closes with three further observations about the nature of the call, and Allen then remarks, “These are the three essential marks of God’s call.”
 What happened to the two features identified by Calvin—are they now non-essential?
 That’s probably not what we’re meant to think, and so the chapter ends up seeming disorderly.

 Book That Helps Us Value Preaching